-"RESOLVED, that the compensation paid to Sonic Automotive, Inc.'s Named Executive Officers, as disclosed in this Proxy Statement pursuant to the SEC's compensation disclosure rules, including the Compensation Discussion and Analysis, compensation tables and related narrative discussion set forth on pages 21 to 38 of this Proxy Statement, is hereby approved."
+"RESOLVED, that the compensation paid to Sonic's Named Executive Officers, as disclosed in this Proxy Statement pursuant to the compensation disclosure rules of the SEC, including the "Compensation Discussion and Analysis" section, the compensation tables and the related narrative discussion set forth on pages 28 to 55 of this Proxy Statement, is hereby approved."

-This vote is advisory, which means that the stockholder vote on this proposal will not be binding on Sonic, the Compensation Committee or the Board of Directors.
-However, the Compensation Committee and the Board value the opinions of the Company's stockholders and will carefully consider the outcome of the vote in deciding whether to take any action as a result of the vote and when making future compensation decisions for Sonic's Named Executive Officers.
+This vote is advisory, which means that the stockholder vote on this proposal will not be binding on Sonic, the Compensation Committee or the Board.
+However, the Compensation Committee and the Board value the opinions of the Company's stockholders and will carefully consider the outcome of the vote when making future compensation decisions for Sonic's Named Executive Officers.

-THE BOARD OF DIRECTORS RECOMMENDS THAT YOU VOTE "FOR" THE COMPENSATION OF OUR NAMED EXECUTIVE OFFICERS AS DISCLOSED IN THIS PROXY STATEMENT.
+THE BOARD OF DIRECTORS RECOMMENDS THAT YOU VOTE "FOR"

+THE APPROVAL, ON AN ADVISORY BASIS, OF THE COMPENSATION OF SONIC'S NAMED EXECUTIVE OFFICERS IN FISCAL 2018 AS DISCLOSED IN THIS PROXY STATEMENT.